LinerSu/nyu-pl-spring-20-rec/Week 02/README.md

 ```

 ### Static / Lexical Scoping
-- Def. binding of a name is determined by rules that refer only to the program text (i.e. its syntactic structure)
+- Def. binding of a name is determined by rules that refer only to the program text.
-- The scope for a variable depends on the code structure.
+- Thus, the scope of a variable depends on the code (syntactic) structure.

 **Q:** How do we know a variable's scoping by using static scoping approach?